 Moreover the new prime-minister took the opportunity given by his station and made wild statements regarding important transnational projects.
-Ivanishvili stated in December 2012 that the construction of the Baku-Tbilisi-Kars (BTK) railway, connecting Azerbaijan to northeastern Turkey via Georgia, raised many questions about efficiency economic profitability for Georgia, regardless of the project's geopolitical importance8.
-The statement was widely considered as a threat to the continuation of this politically and economically important which has project, been construction since 2007 and already cost hundreds of millions of dollars.
-It caused an uproar in Georgia and especially in Azerbaijan, where some even suggested that Baku might think about raising its price on natural gas Georgia9. for Following the international reaction his statements Ivanishvili stated, during a visit to Baku, that it was all a misunderstanding and retracted his former statements10.
+Ivanishvili stated in December 2012 that the construction of the Baku-Tbilisi-Kars (BTK) railway, connecting Azerbaijan to northeastern Turkey via Georgia, raised many questions about its economic efficiency and profitability for Georgia, regardless of the project's geopolitical importance.
+The statement was widely considered as a threat to the continuation of this politically and economically important project, which has been under construction since 2007 and already cost hundreds of millions of dollars.
+It caused an uproar in Georgia and especially in Azerbaijan, where some even suggested that Baku might think about raising its price on natural gas for Georgia.
+Following the international reaction to his statements Ivanishvili stated, during a visit to Baku, that it was all a misunderstanding and retracted his former statements.

 The BTK railway project envisages the construction of a roughly 65-mile railway link between the city of Kars in northeastern Turkey and the city of Akhalkalaki, in southern Georgia.
-Furthermore, it includes plans for the rehabilitation of the existing railway link within Georgia between

-Akhalkalaki and the town of Marabda, in the southeastern corner of the country, close to the Azerbaijani border.
-From there it will link up with railwav line running through Azerbaijan all the way to its capital Baku on the Caspian Sea.
-The 516mile-long railway, which will cost around \$600 million, eventually will have the capacity to annually transport over 15 million tons of freight and 3 million passengers.
-The project will be completed in 201311.
+Furthermore, it includes plans for the rehabilitation of the existing railway link within Georgia between Akhalkalaki and the town of Marabda, in the southeastern corner of the country, close to the Azerbaijani border.
+From there it will link up with the railway line running through Azerbaijan all the way to its capital Baku on the Caspian Sea.
+The 516-mile-long railway, which will cost around \$600 million, eventually will have the capacity to annually transport over 15 million tons of freight and 3 million passengers.
+The project will be completed in $2013^{11}$ .

-This was going to be only the beginning as the new Georgian primeminister would make more political would mistakes that have international community wondering about the intentions of the executive branch of the country.
-One such example (a repeated mistake as Ivanishvili said the same thing twice) occurred during his visit to Armenia, Georgian Prime Minister Bidzina "Armenia Ivanishvili stated that provides a good example for Georgia, and it can be a source of envy in a positive sense," for managing to have good relations with Russia and at the same time with the United States and North Atlantic Treaty Organization (NATO) member states12.
+This was going to be only the beginning as the new Georgian prime-minister would make more political mistakes that would have the international community wondering about the intentions of the new executive branch of the country.
+One such example (a repeated mistake as Ivanishvili said the same thing twice) occurred during his visit to Armenia, Georgian Prime Minister Bidzina Ivanishvili stated that "Armenia provides a good example for Georgia, and it can be a source of envy in a positive sense," for managing to have good relations with Russia and at the same time with the United States and North Atlantic Treaty Organization (NATO) member states.